Welcome to today's edition of the Rush 24-7 podcast.

 Every election would be a wave election if that had happened.

-All you have to do is listen to Republican ads and listen to Republican consultants on TV, while the Republican leadership is missing their absolute best and easiest core vote, the Tea Party.
+All you have to do is listen to Republican ads and listen to Republican consultants on TV.

 The Republican Party would be invincible embracing the Tea Party, but instead what they're doing is wasting time and money wooing Hispanics and blacks.

-The Republicans think that they are are are expanding their base by doing this, and they believe that those demos are needed to win presidential elections.
+The Republicans think that they are expanding their base by doing this, and they believe that those demos are needed to win presidential elections.

-Liberals and establishment Republicans, uh, they they are gonna if if Pat Roberts wins and Mitch McConnell wins, they're gonna say that you don't even need a political story to tell you this.
+Liberals and establishment Republicans, if Pat Roberts wins and Mitch McConnell wins, they're going to say, you don't even need a political story to tell you this.

 They are going to say the Tea Party's dead.